akshayverma004/Employee-Management/README.md

 # Employee-Management
-This Project is related to the employee management by using hibernate in DB and JSP in front end.
+This is a java Project related to the employee management by using hibernate in DB and JSP in front end.